sampurnbanerji/pokedex-api/readme.md

 9. Infrastructure as Code:
    - This project does not include Infrastructure as Code (IaC) configurations.
 In a production environment, using tools like Terraform, AWS CloudFormation, or Docker Compose would help automate and manage infrastructure provisioning and deployment.
 Implementing IaC ensures consistency across environments and enables easy scaling and maintenance.
 However, it adds an initial overhead in setting up the infrastructure scripts and requires knowledge of the IaC tools.
 10. Code Configuration:
-    - Code can be re-sturctured based on different design principles like SOLID, MVC, etc.
+    - Code can be re-structured based on different design principles like SOLID, MVC, etc.

 ## Conclusion